alcoras/microFrontends/ReadmeYuk.md

 The application when selected in menu microservice holds all page space to avoid this:
 - install @angular/elements
 - update app.module.ts- AppModule and @NgModule

+For every microfrontend to work on their own we have to prepare environemnt variables (apigateway url):
+(assuming angular)
+1. <microfrotnendPath>/src/environemnts/environment.ts - we configure variables
+2. <microfrotnendPath>/src/main.ts - we initialize them